Electrical Code & Low Energy Code

 The Electrical Code and Low-Energy Code certificates are recognized by Technical Safety BC and taught entirely through distance education and on-line learning, giving students the flexibility to work at their own pace and get the results needed for career advancement.

-The courses are designed to help students navigate through the 2012 Canadian Electrical Code book, in order to gain a fundamental understanding of the rules and regulations governing the installation of electrical work, including knowledge of the calculations that are a large part of the code regulations.
+The courses are designed to help students navigate through the current Canadian Electrical Code book, in order to gain a fundamental understanding of the rules and regulations governing the installation of electrical work, including knowledge of the calculations that are a large part of the code regulations.
 Topics covered are:

 These specialized home-study programs are offered at Selkirk College, from their Nelson campus.

 The BC Electrical Code program must be completed in 8 months, while the BC Low Energy Code program should take only 4 months, and can be extended by the student if more time is required.